 - 3 ounces pomegranate juice

-Shake with ice and strain into a.
+Shake with ice and strain into a martini glass.
 Garnish with orange peel or a lime wedge or whatever.

-If you’re serving these for guests, you can pre-mix a pitcher of this cocktail.
+If you’re serving these for guests, you can pre-mix a big batch of this cocktail in a pitcher.
 Unless you know all your guests prefer a stronger cocktail, start with the above alcohol ratio (so you end up with 1.5 ounces of alcohol in each cocktail).
 When pouring for a guest who likes it stronger, just pour an ounce of vodka or gin into the glass before pouring in the pre-mixed cocktail.